CopelandMIT/labx_master/ZED2i_code/README.md

+Lab in a Box - ZED2i Markerless Motion Capture Setup

+This README provides step-by-step instructions to set up the ZED2i camera with the ZED SDK for markerless motion capture as part of the Lab in a Box system.

+✅ System Requirements:
+	•	A computer with a compatible NVIDIA GPU (check ZED SDK requirements).
+	•	Installed Linux (Ubuntu 20.04 or 22.04) or Windows OS.
+	•	PPS GPS Clock available on the same network for time synchronization.
+	•	Chrony installed for time sync.
+	•	Lab in a Box Central Server with GUI running.

+⚡ Setup Instructions:

+1. Install the Correct NVIDIA Driver
+	1. Identify your GPU model:

+nvidia-smi

+	2. Download and install the appropriate NVIDIA driver from the NVIDIA Driver Downloads.
+	3. Reboot after installation.

+2. Download and Install the ZED SDK
+	1. Download the latest ZED SDK from StereoLabs ZED SDK.
+	2. Follow installation instructions from the website for your OS.
+	3. Verify installation:

+zed_info

+3. Configure Time Synchronization with PPS GPS Clock
+	1. Install Chrony:

+sudo apt update
+sudo apt install chrony

+	2. Edit your Chrony configuration:

+sudo nano /etc/chrony/chrony.conf

+	3. Add your PPS GPS clock’s IP address (replace <GPS_IP>):

+server <GPS_IP> prefer iburst

+	4. Restart Chrony:

+sudo systemctl restart chrony

+	5. Verify synchronization:

+chronyc tracking

+4. Share SSH Keys

+Ensure passwordless SSH access between the ZED2i computer and the Central Server.

+On the ZED2i computer:

+ssh-keygen
+ssh-copy-id <username>@<central_server_ip>

+On the Central Server:

+ssh-copy-id <username>@<zed2i_computer_ip>

+🖥️ Running the Markerless Motion Capture
+	1. Open the Lab in a Box GUI on the Central Server.
+	2. In the GUI:
+	•	Enter the IP address of the ZED2i computer.
+	•	Enter the username for SSH login.
+	•	Select Sensor Type: Motion Capture.
+	3. Press Run.

+✅ Confirm Successful Operation:
+	•	The GUI will indicate a successful connection.
+	•	ZED2i data will stream and record synchronized with the rest of the Lab in a Box system.
+	•	Logs and data will be saved locally and/or uploaded to your designated storage (e.g., S3).

+🚀 Troubleshooting:
+	•	Verify GPU compatibility and driver installation using nvidia-smi.
+	•	Check ZED SDK installation using zed_info.
+	•	Confirm time sync status with chronyc tracking.
+	•	Test SSH connectivity with:

+ssh <username>@<zed2i_computer_ip>

+	•	Ensure the PPS GPS clock is online and serving NTP.

+📂 Folder Structure Example:

+labx_master/
+├── zed2i/
+│   ├── data/
+│   ├── src/
+│   └── README.md

+📧 Contact

+For support, please contact Dan Copeland at dcope@mit.edu.

 # JSON Bodies export sample

 This sample shows how to export bodies detected with the SDK in a JSON format.